Neural Science (2018 - 2020)

 NEURL-UA 220 Identical to BIOL-UA 220.
 Prerequisite: Introduction to Neural Science (NEURL-UA 100).
 Offered in the spring.
-Kiani, Pesaran.
+Kiani, Peron, Pesaran.
 4 points.

 Lectures and laboratories cover four main areas: sensory process, learning and memory, motivational and attentional mechanisms, and the motor system.
 Laboratories employ a range of electrophysiological techniques, lesions and pharmacological manipulations, and various behavioral techniques to examine the integrative processes by which the brain governs behavior.
 Note: Neural science majors in the honors track must register for both the lecture and the laboratory (4 and 2 points, respectively), but these need not be taken simultaneously; other students may only register for the lab section with permission of the instructor.

 NEURL-UA 305 Prerequisites: Introduction to Neural Science (NEURL-UA 100) and Cellular and Molecular Neurobiology (NEURL-UA 210).
 Offered in the spring.
 Sanes.
 4 points.